-However, don't assume that a DIY demo doesn't require some planning.
-For one, you'll need the right tools, cautions About.com Home Renovation Guide Lee Wallender.
-He suggests a sledgehammer, a large crowbar, a prybar and an old claw hammer that you don't mind ruining.
-And make sure you know what's behind the walls before you start swinging.
+A DIY demo does still require some planning.
+For one, you'll need the right tools: likely a sledgehammer, a large crowbar, a pry bar, and an old claw hammer you don't mind ruining.
+Make sure you know what's behind the walls—especially electrical wiring and water pipes—before you start swinging.

-Finally, don't assume that your demo won't cost anything.
-In addition to the right tools, you'll probably need to rent a dumpster or hire a hauling service to cart away the debris.
+Finally, don't assume your demo won't cost anything.
+In addition to tools, you'll probably need to rent a dumpster or hire a hauling service to cart away debris.

-2. Check Out A Recycling Center
+2. Check Out a Recycling Center

-A sun tube, also known as a solar tube, is an ingenious device that you install between the rafters in your attic.
-These flexible tubes range from 10 inches in diameter up to 20 inches or more and work by funneling natural sunlight down to your bathroom from a small opening cut into the roof.
+A sun tube, also known as a solar tube, is an ingenious device that you install between the attic rafters.
+These flexible tubes range from about 10 inches in diameter up to more than 20 inches, and they funnel natural sunlight down to your bathroom from a small opening cut into the roof.

 4. Learn to Love Subway Tile

-Instead, consider using the expensive choice as a decorative border or feature wall and going with white subway tile for the remainder of your tiled surfaces.
-Clean, simple and less than $3 per square foot, classic subway tile has a timeless appeal that harmonizes with nearly every décor.
+Instead, consider using your expensive tile choice as a decorative border or feature wall, and go with white subway tile for the remainder of your tiled surfaces.
+Clean, simple, and less than $3 per square foot, classic subway tile has a timeless appeal that harmonizes with nearly every bathroom style.